Cordero v. Voltaire, LLC

 Facts

-Carlos Cordero (plaintiff) was Vice President of Construction for Voltaire, LLC (defendant).
-Cordero approved the reported hours worked of several Voltaire laborers (plaintiffs).
-The plaintiffs sued Voltaire in the United States District Court for the Western District of Texas under the federal Fair Labor Standards Act (FLSA) for unpaid overtime wages.
-Voltaire filed counterclaims based on state law, alleging that the plaintiffs engaged in a fraudulent scheme to falsely report more hours than they actually worked.
-Voltaire also filed counterclaims for conversion and theft, alleging that the plaintiffs stole certain company equipment.
-The plaintiffs filed motions to dismiss the counterclaims on the ground that they were permissive counterclaims and lacked an independent ground of federal jurisdiction.
+Carlos Cordero (plaintiff) was vice president of construction for Voltaire, LLC (defendant).
+Cordero approved the reported hours worked of several Voltaire laborers (the laborers) (plaintiffs).
+The laborers sued Voltaire in the United States District Court for the Western District of Texas under the federal Fair Labor Standards Act (FLSA) for unpaid overtime wages.
+Voltaire filed counterclaims based on state law, alleging that the laborers engaged in a fraudulent scheme to falsely report more hours than they actually worked.
+Voltaire also filed counterclaims for conversion and theft, alleging that the laborers stole certain company equipment.
+The laborers filed motions to dismiss the counterclaims on the ground that they were permissive counterclaims and lacked an independent ground of federal jurisdiction.

 Rule of Law